-Logistics and Supply Chain Management can be defined as a process of accumulation of raw material and converting them into the final product that later gets delivered in the market.
+Logistics and Supply Chain Management can be defined as a process of accumulation of raw materials and converting them into the final product that later gets delivered to the market.
 Logistics is further divided into two categories:

 - Inbound Logistics – the movement of raw material and goods from suppliers to a company.

 - Outbound Logistics – the movement of final goods from a company to customers/consumers.